 In general, clematis are remarkably free of disease, especially in cooler climates.
 However, like all plants they do challenges of nature.

-In the early spring before the wood hardens, I like to apply Diatomaceous Earth for control of menacing slugs.
-Mice and rabbits like the young shoots in spring.
+In the early spring before the new wood hardens, I like to apply Diatomaceous Earth for control of menacing slugs.
+Mice and rabbits like the young shoots in early spring as well.
 Discourage them with poison baits and commercial repellents or try these natural options.

 Prune out root borer or crown borer.